IshmamHaque1112/381Genetic/README.md

 # 381Genetic
-Repo of my genetic algorithm course codes: Brute Force, Random, and Genetic
+Repo of my genetic algorithm course codes for knapsack: Brute Force, Random, and Genetic